netxms/netxms-doc/admin/snmp.rst

   - Description of a parameter
   - Select if parameter should be found by OID or by position in the message
-  - Option not to convert value to hex string
+  - Option not to convert value to hex string.
+If string contains not readable symbols(symbol number less than space symbol number) it will be automatically converted to hex string, this option is required to prevent auto conversion.

 .. figure:: _images/snmp_trap_mapping_configuration.png